REVELATION 10 - 11:14

 Once again, John heard a voice from heaven call out those three special words, Come up here, and Christ's two witnesses were out of there!
 Our text says, great fear fell on those who saw them.
 Celebration will turn to horror and then a great earthquake will strike the city called Sodom and Egypt.
 Our text says that seven thousand will perish and a tenth part of the city will be knocked to rubble in retaliation for the atrocities Jerusalem had inflicted on the Lord's two witnesses … no doubt, all right in front of the media of the entire world.
 Because of the unprecedented nature of these things, our text says that even the ungodly at that time will, in their own impulsive way, give glory to the God of heaven.

-In conclusion, our text says the second woe (begun by the sixth Trumpet back in 9:12-13) is past and the third woe is coming quickly.
-This also clues us that we have come to the end of the second interlude and will now be returning to the linear action of the Great Tribulation.
+In conclusion, our text says the second woe (begun by the sixth Trumpet, back in 9:12-13) is past and the third woe is coming quickly.
+This also clues us that we have come to the end of the interlude between the 6th and the 7th trumpets and will now be returning to the linear action of The Great Tribulation.